juxor/afaq/markdown/secG3.md

 the land monopoly in the first place).
 He bemoans that landlords cannot charge rent on their _"justly-acquired private property"_ without noticing that is begging the question as anarchists deny that this is _"justly-acquired"_ land in the first place.
-Unsurprising, Rothbard considered _"the proper theory of justice in landed property can be found in John Locke"_, ignoring the awkward fact that the first self-proclaimed anarchist book was written **precisely** to refute that kind of theory and expose its anti-libertarian implications.
+Unsurprisingly, Rothbard considered _"the proper theory of justice in landed property can be found in John Locke"_, ignoring the awkward fact that the first self-proclaimed anarchist book was written **precisely** to refute that kind of theory and expose its anti-libertarian implications.